Trade Setup For Wednesday: Top 7 Things To Know Before Opening Bell

-"A long bull candle was formed at the new all-time high of 14,590, which signals an uptrend continuation pattern.
-Though, Nifty placed at the highs, there is no indication of any trend reversal in the market," Nagaraj Shetti, Technical Research Analyst at HDFC Securities told Moneycontrol.
+"This pattern could indicate a sharp comeback of bulls from the lower levels.
+Most of the losses of the last two sessions have been erased in one session on Tuesday.
+This signals intact of short-term uptrend and one may expect Nifty to challenge the recent all-time high of 14,653 soon," Nagaraj Shetti, Technical Research Analyst at HDFC Securities told Moneycontrol.

-"The short term trend of Nifty continues to be positive.
-Now, one needs to be cautious about the higher level weakness in the next few sessions (2-3 sessions).
-The next upside levels to be watched around 14,700-14,800.
-Immediate support is placed at 14,490," Shetti said.
+He expects more upside towards 14,655 and higher in the next couple of sessions.
+Immediate support is placed at 14,450, he said.

-The overall market breadth was positive on Tuesday and broader market indices like Nifty Midcap and Smallcap indices closed slightly higher by around 0.67 percent and 0.09 percent, respectively.
-This underperformance in the broader market was mainly due to outperformance by the large-cap participants on Tuesday, which resulted in decent upside gains.
+The market breadth has turned sharply positive and the broad market segments like Nifty Midcap 100 and Smallcap 100 indices have closed higher by 2.32 percent and 1.72 percent, respectively.

 We have collated 7 data points to help you spot profitable trades: